 Finally, about the stock market, you will notice that a high ROE will increase the stock price.
 In such a trend, it is pretty easy to make gains.
 However, you can even protect your returns by only investing in a stock that's above its 7-day moving average price.

 How to use ROE interpretation for buying or selling options?

 A high ROE through several years indicates the strength of the business.
-If no side bump is foreseeable, it may be highly profitable to buy call options.
+If no side bump is foreseeable, it may be highly profitable to buy call options (see call option calculator).